Quick Take

 Exercise

 The Lapphund has high energy resources and needs at least a 20-30 minute walk daily.
-It would also be helpful to incorporate a game of catch or other games in the backyard or at an enclosed park.
+It would also be helpful to incorporate a game of fetch or other games in the backyard or at an enclosed park.
 Agility, obedience, rally, or herding drills can also help to burn off some energy.
 The Lappie also enjoys going along for a run or trotting alongside a bike.
 When the family settles down, the Swedish Lapphund can also sit and enjoy quiet time with the family.

 Puppies

 Training for Swedish Lapphund puppies should begin as soon as they get home.
 They are very trainable but have a slight independent streak that can get them into trouble if they’re not trained early on.
-Continue their training by socializing them through a puppy kindergarten class at 10-12 weeks.
+Continue their training by socializing them through a puppy kindergarten class at 10 to 12 weeks.
 If their vaccinations aren’t completed, socialize them at home with friends and family until they can begin classes.

 Swedish Lapphund and Children

-Swedish Lapphunds are playful and active and can play with children all day.
+Swedish Lapphunds are playful and active, and can play with children all day.
 Introduce the Lappie to children early, and of course, small children should never play unsupervised with a dog.
 Children should be trained to properly handle a dog from an early age and instructed to read cues from the dog’s behavior.

 Dogs Similar to Swedish Lapphund